TZOOTZ/DevDuoTimer/README.md

 # TZOOTZ RESEARCH - Pair Timer

 **Efficient Role Rotation Timer for Pair Programming**\
 Welcome to the **TZOOTZ RESEARCH - Pair Timer**, a modern tool designed to enhance collaboration in classic Pair Programming by automating the role rotation process.
-Designed with precision and a dash of retro aesthetic, this app keeps you and your coding partner engaged, focused, and in sync.
+Designed with precision and a dash of retro aesthetic, this app keeps you and your coding team member engaged, focused, and in sync.

 ---
 ![Pair Timer Interface](1.png)